source: trunk/LMDZ.COMMON/libf/evolution/deftank/README

 88 The user has to specify:

 89 > The headers correspond to the ADASTRA supercomputer and should be changed for other machines and job schedulers.
-In case of "processing scripts" launching mode, the headers are naturally omitted.
+In case of "processing scripts" execution mode, the headers are naturally omitted.

 90 > The path to source the arch file should be adapted to the machine.

-91 > The name of the PCM executable file should be adapted.
+91 > 'pcm_exe', the name of the PCM executable file should be adapted.

-92 > The execution command should also be adapted according to the set-up.
+92 > 'exec_cmd', the execution command should also be adapted according to the set-up.

 93